hamsternipples/nosedocs/noseblog.md

 so, from a broader perspective, my reactions appear to indicate that the frequency of this interaction is all about them wanting to stay hidden, and likely they're feeling a lot of pressure to stop hiding -- because my reactions seem to have have a feeling like Im producing their fear of being forced to come out of hiding. if they try to remain hidden, I'll keep gaining levels at such a rapid rate, feeling the resistance toward that, I can tell it's something very undesirable for them -- and then on the other side, if they force it -- well, it just looks really bad I'm sure.
 I have no idea what could be the consequences for that action, but I'm sure it's probably also undesirable.

-no matter the outcome, it seems to lead to an undesirable result. well, as they say in honduras... you can't have a happy ending to an unhappy journey.
+no matter the outcome, it seems to lead to an undesirable result. well, as they say in honduras: you can't have a happy ending to an unhappy journey :D

 ---